anywherelearning

 Our guide on kids making videos as a learning tool includes sections on how AI tools can enhance the creative process without replacing the learning.
 The children who thrive in the coming decades won't be the ones who avoid AI.
 They'll be the ones who know how to direct it toward meaningful creative work.

-The homeschool advantage in digital literacy
+The parent advantage in digital literacy

 That proximity is powerful.
 When you're sitting next to your child as they use a search engine, you can ask: "Why do you think that result came up first?"
 When they encounter a suspicious website, you can explore it together instead of relying on a filter to catch it.
 When they use an AI tool, you can discuss the output together.
 This kind of guided, real-time digital learning is something most schools simply can't provide.